Robin Uthappa: Indian Premier League

 Uthappa played for the Mumbai Indians in the 2008 Indian Premier League and had a fairly successful opening season.
 In his first match he scored 48 runs from 38 balls against Royal Challengers Bangalore.
 In the next game, against Chennai Super Kings, he made 43 (36) including 6 fours and a six.
 Against Kolkata Knight Riders, he stitched an unbeaten 123-run partnership with Dwayne Bravo, where he scored a run-a-ball 37 to steer Mumbai to an easy win.
 Then he scored 34 off just 21 deliveries to lead Mumbai to an emphatic victory over the in-form Rajasthan Royals.
 However, a quickfire 23-ball 46 from Uthappa went in vain after Delhi Daredevils clinched a 5-wicket win in a nail-biting finish.

 In January 2009, he was swapped with Zaheer Khan and moved to Royal Challengers Bangalore.
 He had a disappointing 2009 season of IPL for the Royal Challengers.
 His only noteworthy innings came against the Mumbai Indians in a match where he struck 66* off 42 balls to guide the RCB run-chase.

 In a match against Kings XI Punjab in 2010 Indian Premier League he smashed a 21-ball 51, the second fastest fifty in Indian Premier League and was instrumental in setting up the win for the Royal Challengers.
 He came up with another match-winning innings, against Chennai Super Kings, as he struck an unbeaten 68 off just 38 balls.
 He also won the Man of the match award for this effort.
 Against Kolkata Knight Riders, he scored an unbeaten 50 from only 22 deliveries to take the Challengers to another comfortable win.
 He ended the season with 374 runs from 14 innings at an average of 31.16.
 He also hit 27 sixes, which was the most by any batsman in that season.
-For his performances in 2010, he was named in the Cricinfo IPL XI.
+For his performances in 2010, he was named in the ESPNcricinfo IPL XI.

 For the 2011 Indian Premier League, he was bought by Pune Warriors for a huge sum of US$2.1 million (approximately INR 9.4 crores) in the auction held at Bangalore.
 He was the second most expensive player in that auction behind Gautam Gambhir, who was bought for US$2.4 million by Kolkata Knight Riders.